wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 1.31 20130929 =
+* Fix: Taxonomies are sometimes missed if uncategorized is used.

 = 1.30 20130927 =
 * Fix: Fixed bug that sometimes skipped some blogs, at random, when broadcasting.

 = 1.29 20130926 =
 * Users are requested to check their post type and custom field exception settings after upgrading.